 Artists: Mercedes Azpilicueta / Liz Magic Laser / Ben Rivers / Pepo Salazar / Pilvi Takala

-Scenographies of Power: The Calculated Materialisation of States of Exception.
-Curated by Maite López-Pastor (b.
-Madrid, 1988).
+Scenographies of Power: from the State of Exception to the Spaces of Exception.
+Curated by Maite Borjabad López-Pastor (Madrid, 1988).

-This exhibition offers a reflection on the spaces that materialise in a state of exception and are typical of today's globalised world.
-A state of exception is legally and politically articulated as a mechanism of the distribution of power.
-Insofar as this state of exception is a political construct, it can present varying degrees of consolidation.
-The itinerary proposed in Scenographies of Power reveals how, in the spatial materialisations of exception, the aesthetic becomes political.
-These spaces of exception are interrogated by several artists who work with what goes on in those spaces, using disruptive propositions to critically represent, record or reactive them.
+This exhibition proposes a reflection on the spaces that materialise the “state of exception” and that are representative of power structures of today’s globalised world.
+In doing so, this exhibition aspires to claim the spatial articulations that make possible to institute and enforce the state of exception as a tool of power wielded by the contemporary political apparatus.
+The itinerary proposed in Scenographies of Power reveals how, in the spatial materialisa- tions of the exception, the aesthetic becomes political.
+These spaces of exception are interrogated by the different artists, who work with that which takes places in them, using disruptive propositions to critically represent, record or reactivate them to allow alternative readings of the political framework that hosts each of them.

-Artists: Mediengruppe Bitnik / Gulnara Kasmalieva and Muratbek Djumaliev / Taryn Simon / Trevor Paglen / Arkadi Zaides / Susan Schuppli
+Artists: Mediengruppe Bitnik / Gulnara Kasmalieva y Muratbek Djumaliev / Trevor Paglen / Susan Schuppli / Taryn Simon / Arkadi Zaides.

 Grasping a Concept is Mastering the Use of a Form (Comprender el concepto del uso de la forma).
 Comisariada por Beatriz Ortega Botas (Oviedo, 1990).